-I’ll be speaking at The Moth Main Stage in Boston on April 27!
-Tickets are available for purchase at https://themoth.org/events/the-moth-mainstage-in-boston-3.
+I enjoyed speaking at the Moth in Boston so much that I’m doing it again!
+This tile, I’ll be at The Moth Main Stage in Salt Lake City on May 30.
+Tickets are available for purchase at https://themoth.org/events/the-moth-mainstage-in-salt-lake-city

 I noticed this when I voted for the first time in 2012: Georgia’s ballot initiatives, which are typically amendments to the state constitution, are frighteningly biased in their wording to push voters into voting yes.

 Here are the ballot initiatives, verbatim1, for 2016, which Georgians are voting on as I type these words:

 Provides greater flexibility and state accountability to fix failing schools through increasing community involvement.

 Shall the Constitution of Georgia be amended to allow the state to intervene in chronically failing public schools in order to improve student performance?